 |Discover Online Savings Account||up to $200||December 14, 2023||

 🏆 Most ATMs and Most Variety

-Chase has 411 branches in Florida, and 16,000 ATMs in the nation, granting good coverage even if you are traveling out of state.
+Chase has over 400 branches in Florida, and more than 15,000 ATMs in the nation, granting good coverage even if you are traveling out of state.
 Chase bank offers several checking options.
 All of them give access to mobile banking + mobile pay and a secure debit card.

 Chase Total Checking® is the most basic checking account.
 It has a monthly fee that you can avoid in several ways – and a pretty sweet bonus offer!

 Chase Savings℠ is Chase’s basic savings account.
 It has a $5 monthly fee, which you can easily avoid by maintaining a minimum balance of $300.
 Though its APY is low with just 0.01%.